appbead/webkit-wiki/What-can-you-do-to-help-us.md

 ### Attract funding

 If we have funding, on later stages of project (see [Roadmap]) we may consider hiring part-time (or full-time) developer(s) to speed up progress.

-### Help to fix JavaScriptCore's LLINT and JIT implementations on MIPS architecture

-This is somewhat unrelated to Qt part of QtWebKit project, but it is very important for me (annulen)

 ### Help to submit port-independent patches to upstream